BlindMosquito/dwelmer/README.md

 # dwelmer
 Similar to screenshot except only has selection method.
-Binds to print screen key.
+You can hit escape to close the program or highlight the area to be coppied to clipboard